RoccoC/webpack-build-notifier/README.md

 #### compilationSound
 The sound to play for compilation notifications.
 Defaults to the value of the *sound* configuration option.
 Set to false to play no sound for compilation notifications.
 Takes precedence over the *sound* configuration option.

+#### customCallback
+The function to fire for notifications.
+Defaults to an empty function

+#### successCustomCallback
+The function to fire for success notifications.
+Defaults to the value of the *customCallback* configuration option.
+Set to false to not fire *customCallback* for success notifications.
+Takes precedence over the *customCallback* configuration option.

+#### warningCustomCallback
+The function to fire for warning notifications.
+Defaults to the value of the *customCallback* configuration option.
+Set to false to not fire *customCallback* for warning notifications.
+Takes precedence over the *customCallback* configuration option.

+#### failureCustomCallback
+The function to fire for failure notifications.
+Defaults to the value of the *customCallback* configuration option.
+Set to false to not fire *customCallback* for failure notifications.
+Takes precedence over the *customCallback* configuration option.

+#### compilationCustomCallback
+The function to fire for compilation notifications.
+Defaults to the value of the *customCallback* configuration option.
+Set to false to not fire *customCallback* for compilation notifications.
+Takes precedence over the *customCallback* configuration option.

 #### suppressSuccess
 Defines when success notifications are shown.
 Can be one of the following values:
 *  false     - Show success notification for each successful compilation (default).